 Treating chronic abdominal pain with pain medicine

-“It’s a challenging type of pain to treat, because oftentimes there is no cure, per se,” Dr. Emerick says.
+“Abdominal pain is a challenging type of pain to treat, because oftentimes there is no cure, per se,” Dr. Emerick says.
 “It’s managing symptoms and trying to reduce portions of the patient’s pain.”

-Dr. Emerick says that people who incorporate as many treatment options as possible see the best results.
+Dr. Emerick works to reduce people’s abdominal pain through a combination of different treatments.
+He explains that people who incorporate as many treatment options as possible see the best results.
 However, there’s no “quick fix” for most chronic abdominal pain, he says.

 How to Prevent Abdominal Pain